Vegan Chocolate Sweet Potato Tart that is dairy-free, gluten-free, grain-free and absolutely DIVINE! Easy, simple and fast to make!

 I think we all knew this was coming.
-I mean, it is Valentine's Day in a couple of days and can you believe that I haven't posted a true dessert on the blog since December??
-What the heck is up with that.
-But I was trying to refrain and keep things healthy after the holidays....at least somewhat.
-Yes, I did recently post a Raspberry Sorbet, but honestly, as delicious and amazing as that is, I wouldn't really call it a full-on dessert because it's mainly just fruit and when I think of DESSERT, it should be decadent or involve chocolate.
+I mean, it is Valentine’s Day in a couple of days and can you believe that I haven’t posted a true dessert on the blog since December??
+What the heck is up with that?
+However, I was trying to refrain and keep things healthy after the holidays….at least somewhat.
+Yes, I did recently post a Raspberry Sorbet, but honestly, as delicious and amazing as that is, I wouldn’t really call it a full-on dessert.
+It is mainly just fruit and when I think of DESSERT, it should be decadent or involve chocolate.
 So, here we are.

-This dessert I have been wanting to make forever.
 The inspiration for this Chocolate Sweet Potato Tart is my reader-favorite Dark Chocolate Sweet Potato Fudge.
 Man, you guys really love that fudge!
 I have been wanting to turn it into a pie or tart for quite some time and finally did it.
-Obviously.

-I basically just doubled that recipe, switched out the chocolates (from bittersweet to semi-sweet) because dark chocolate would have been too bitter for this whole tart and then omitted the syrup, added some espresso and increased the milk.
+I basically just doubled that recipe, swapped out the chocolates (from bittersweet to semi-sweet) and then omitted the syrup, added some espresso and increased the milk.
 Voila, the perfect tart.